-ANS 140 Swine Production 2 2 3 Prerec quisites s: None
+ANS 140 Swine Production

 This course provides an introduction to the swine industry.
 Topics include basic skills for breeding, farrowing, nursery, environmental issues, and grower/finisher.
 Upon completion, students should be able to demonstrate a basic understanding of swine production practices and the economic and environmental impact of the swine industry locally, regionally, state-wide, and internationally.